wildfly/quickstart/hibernate4/README.md

 Add the Correct Dependencies
 ---------------------------

-JBoss WildFly both provide Hibernate 3, Hibernate 4, and JPA support.

-If you use Hibernate 4 packaged within JBoss WildFly, you will need to first import the JPA API.
+JBoss WildFly 10 provides Hibernate 5 by default.
+However, it is possible to use Hibernate 4 bundled within your application.

 This quickstart demonstrates usage of Hibernate Session and Hibernate Validators.

-If you look at the pom.xml file in the root of the hibernate4 quickstart directory, you will see that the dependencies for the Hibernate modules have been added with the scope as `provided`.
+If you look at the pom.xml file in the root of the hibernate4 quickstart directory, you will see that the dependencies for the Hibernate modules have been added with the `compile` scope (which is the default and thus omitted).
 For example:

       <dependency>
          <groupId>org.hibernate</groupId>
          <artifactId>hibernate-validator</artifactId>
-         <version>4.2.0.Final</version>
-         <scope>provided</scope>
+         <version>${version.hibernate4}</version>
          <exclusions>
             <exclusion>
                <groupId>org.slf4j</groupId>